anchorblock/object_detection/README.md

 import datasets

 COCO_DIR = "coco_datasets"
-ds = datasets.load_dataset("coco_dataset_script.py", "2017", data_dir=COCO_DIR)
+ds = datasets.load_dataset("utils/coco_dataset_script.py", "2017", data_dir=COCO_DIR)
 ds["train"][0]
 ```

-## Train maskformer model for different backbones
+## Train different models for different backbones

-To train maskformer model, firstly different image classification models will be pretrained with imagenet.
-Then, maskformer model will be built based on pre-trained backbone.
+To train model, firstly different image classification models will be pretrained with imagenet.
+Then, panoptic segmentation model will be built based on pre-trained backbone.
+We are using tiny version of every models and every backbones for training and inference convenience.